1790 messages in -23 discussions

 We head north through theater crowds, checking out the lights and huge billboards.
 I love midtown Manhattan when it drizzles, when puddles reflect the neons and tower tops disappear into a misty fog glowing in every color of the rainbow.

 Up an endless escalator and into a Starwars hangar, the control room is way up there in the back, a four-story screen in front of us pulses slowly with the colors from Times Square.
 We adjust our headsets and head off Into The Deep.
-Water hesitates just at mouth level, giving us time for a collective intake of air, then closes up above our heads.
+Water hesitates just at mouth level, giving everyone time for a collective intake of air, then closes up above our heads.
 I'm looking at a bright-red fish two, no, four inches in front of my nose.
 The fish is looking at me.
 Various sea creatures do battle; it's a Nature film, with everything in 3D, ultra-real, details and colors galore.
 Stunning.

 The possibilities are endless.
 I can see a Hostess handing out lasers so we can make our choices.
 My red beam marks an octopus, a tuna and a herring.
 When I turn in my headset and pointer I receive a card.
 We end the evening in a tatami room - Lenge's Sushi, they take my card.
 We toast with sake, try some pickles, gyoza, negimaki, shumai and a favorite of mine, ikura sushi.
 With just a slight smile, the waiter brings our sashimi.
 He shows the markings.
 It is indeed the very octopus, tuna and herring I picked.
 I nod.
 Everyone's impressed.